 [image from Wikipedia]

-- Metronidazole (clears the bacteria but has not effect on toxin)
+- Metronidazole (clears the bacteria but has no effect on toxin already produced)

 - Tetanus immunoglobulin IM/IV